wazeerc/dot-ignorer/README.md

 ## Known Issues

-🐞 Please report any issues or suggestions on the [issues page](https://github.com/wazeerc/dot-ignore/issues).
+🐞 Please report any issues or suggestions on the [issues page](https://github.com/wazeerc/dot-ignorer/issues).

 ## Release Notes

 ### 0.0.1-rc

-- Initial version of Dot Ignore.
+- Initial version of Dot Ignorer.
 - Feature: Generate `.gitignore` files from a list of templates.
-- Command: `dot-ignore.createGitignore`.
+- Command: `dot-ignorer.createGitignore`.

 ---